KontorProtocol/Documentation/src/pages/introduction.md

 Sigil defines a minimal set of hooks to handle specific contract behaviors:

-- **`init` Hook**: Runs when a contract is published and is primarily used to set initial storage values or perform data migrations for contract upgrades; although, it supports arbitrary contract code execution.
+- **`init` Hook**: Runs when a contract is published and is primarily for setting initial storage values or perform data migrations for contract upgrades; although, it currently supports arbitrary contract code execution.
 - **`fallback` Hook**: Accepts WAVE arguments and returns WAVE results.
-It’s called when no other function matches the call, primarily used to implement proxy contracts for versioning in userspace, similar to Solidity’s proxy contracts but implemented as a runtime hook.
+It’s called when no other function matches the call, primarily used to implement proxy contracts for versioning in userspace, similar to how proxying is implemented in Solidity.

 ### Execution Contexts